-(25.9%) and the time spent cooking (11.9%).
-The most frequently mentioned health complaints caused by smoke were eye problems with 40.9%, and coughing (28.5%), followed by nasal irritation and overall breathing difficulties as illustrated by Fig. 5.
+Smoke was mentioned most frequently (53%) as the most annoying aspect of the cooking process, followed by heat (25.9%), and the time spent cooking (11.9%).
+The most frequently mentioned health complaints caused by smoke were eye problems with 40.9%, and coughing (28.5%), followed by nasal irritation and overall breathing difficulties as illustrated by Figure 5.